Shot List¶

 Go¶

-Validates that a frame rate, Frame Counter Track, and output path are set (and that the Old Shot List file, if given, actually exists), then processes every shot on the Frame Counter Track in timeline order.
+Validates that a frame rate, Frame Counter Track, and output path are set, then processes every shot on the Frame Counter Track in timeline order.

 What ends up in the spreadsheet¶